 - Podme – I really enjoy listening to podcasts and this one is the host of my favorite podcast Tuplakääk which focuses on celebrity gossip.

-- BookBeat – I have tried many audio book apps but of the subscription services, this is my favorite one.
+- BookBeat – I have tried many audio book apps but this is my favorite one among the subscription services.

 - Stylebook – Virtual wardrobe app.
 You can photograph all your clothes, shoes and bags to get a great overview and create looks.
 Only available for iPhone/iPad.